August 22, 2022

 Make sure your roof is in good condition and able to support the weight of solar panels.
 If you're not sure, have a professional inspect it.

 Solar site surveys are an important part of the solar PV development process.
-They help to assess the potential for solar PV development at a particular location, and can provide valuable information on the best way to develop a project.
+They help assess the potential for solar PV development at a particular location and provide valuable information on the best way to develop a project.
 Here are five reasons why you should do a solar site survey:

 1. To assess the solar potential of a site: